Microsoft Project Expert contribution - submit an article

-By Ellen Lehnert, MVP, PMP, MCT - MS Project & MS Project Server
+By Ellen Lehnert, MVP, PMP, MCT - Microsoft Project & Microsoft Project Server

 To allow a count to occur and accumulate you will need to create a customized field with a formula, insert that column into a task table and then apply groupings and filters.

 All versions of Microsoft Project have this ability to create customized fields with formulas.
 In the example below you will first create a customized number field, apply '1' into the formula, and set a roll-up value to Sum the column value.

 Count the number of tasks under each summary task

 - Using Microsoft Project 2010 click on: Project > Customize Fields

 - (Using earlier levels of Microsoft Project, click on: Tools > Customized Fields > Fields)